Living in Sweden ?

 Sweden’s summers, although not the warmest, feature long, bright days while the winter season also has its romantic side.
-Living in Sweden’s north may bring a lot of darkness during those cold months, but it is also the site of the famous Aurora Borealis, the polar lights.
+Living in Sweden’s North may bring a lot of darkness during those cold months, but it is also a brilliant vantage point for the famous Aurora Borealis; the Northern Lights.

 "First-Hand" Rental Apartments

-In Sweden, apartments can be rented with a first-hand or second-hand contract.
+In Sweden, apartments can be rented with a first-hand (förstahandskontrakt) or sublet contract (andrahandskontrakt).
 It can be quite difficult to sign a first-hand contract without a Swedish personal identity number (personnumber) or a guaranteed income.
-If you get to score one of those contracts while living in Sweden, however, the contract will be between you and the owner of the building.
+If you can secure one of those contracts while living in Sweden, however, the contract will be between you and the owner of the building.

 The usual way of finding a first-hand rental apartment is by registering with your municipality to be put on a waiting list.
 In larger cities, these waiting lists are extremely long and it can take several years before your municipality will consider you.
-Smaller towns or villages will make it easier for you, and you may get a first-hand rental apartment right away.
+Inquire with the local municipality for more information on the waiting list.
+Smaller towns or villages will be easier, however, and you may get a first-hand rental apartment right away.

-While second-hand contracts are easier to come by for expats, you should still make sure to always sign a formal contract.
-Second-hand rental contracts are always between private individuals.
-You can search for apartments by typing hyra lägenhet (rent apartment), hyreslägenhet (rental apartment) or uthyres andra hand (second-hand rentals) in your search engine.
+While sublet contracts are easier to come by for expatriates, you should still make sure to always sign a formal contract.
+Sublet rental contracts are always between private individuals.
+You can search for apartments by typing hyra lägenhet (rent apartment), hyreslägenhet (rental apartment) or uthyres andra hand (sublet rentals) in your search engine.
 Real estate agencies can be a great help as well.